root-s4v/home-soc-lab/README.md

 > Nobody uses USB drives anymore apparently.
 Had to borrow one from a friend like it was 2009.
 No judgment.

 The HP EliteDesk is the server.
 The ThinkPad becomes the Kali attacker machine.
-The MacBook is the management console — basically just a browser pointed at Proxmox.
+The MacBook is the management console .
 ---

 ## First Problem (Before Anything Even Started)